pm3310/hotel-recommender-system/README.md

 hotel-recommender-system
 ==============================

-Hotel recommender system based on Expedia data set using Word2Vec technique on AWS SageMaker
+Hotel recommender system based on Expedia data set using Word2Vec technique on AWS SageMaker.
+The project structure is based on https://github.com/pm3310/cookiecutter-data-science

 Create Environment
 ------------